Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 10- Build Your Own Stovetop Homemade Smoker With Kitchen Gear

-Here is another great idea for those who don’t have outdoor space – build a stovetop smoker.
+Here is another great idea for those who don’t have outdoor space – build a stovetop smoker like this one by lifehacker.
 Great for smoking brisket, pork shoulder or other larger cuts of meat because this design really enables the smoke to penetrate deeply into thick cuts of meat.

 Stovetop DIY Smoker